positivem/app-design/README.md

 **11.05**

-The UI & Animation is ready and the App is ready.
+The UI & Animation is ready and some parts of native App is ready.

 ## 6. Documents